Education and Enforcement of the Antidiscrimination Provision of the Immigration and Nationality Act (16.110)

 Applicant Eligibility

-The OSC welcomes proposals from diverse nonprofit organizations such as local, regional, or national ethnic and immigrants rights advocacy organizations, labor organizations, trade associations, industry groups, professional organizations, or other nonprofit entities, including state and local government agencies, providing information services to potential victims of discrimination and/or employers.
+The OSC welcomes grant proposals from organizations such as local, regional, and national ethnic and immigrant rights advocacy organizations, labor organizations, trade associations, industry groups, professional organizations, state and local government agencies, employer organizations and associations, and others, including for-profit entities, that provide information services to potential victims of discrimination and/or employers.

 Beneficiary Eligibility

-The educational efforts under the grant should be directed to (1) work-authorized non-citizens who are protected individuals (since this group is especially vulnerable to employment discrimination); (2) those citizens who are most likely to become victims of employment discrimination; and/or (3) employers, especially small businesses.
+The educational efforts under the grant should be cost effective and directed to (1) work-authorized non-citizens (since this group is especially vulnerable to employment discrimination); (2) citizens who are most likely to become victims of prohibited employment discrimination under the INA; and/or (3) employers, especially small businesses.

 Credentials/Documentation